Blobosle/macos-neovim/README.md

 ## Requirements

-macOS and installed ```codesign``` which is used to avoid macOS gatekeeping issues.
+macOS with ```codesign``` installed, used to avoid macOS gatekeeping issues.
 If not installed run the following command.
 ```console
 xcode-select --install
 ```